mvolkmann/MyUnixEnv/notes/VueNotes.md

 Components can specify what to render using either a template or JSX.
 To use JSX, omit the template and include a `render` method at the top of the object that describes the component.
+Use of JSX requires a Babel plugin.
+Applications created by the Vue CLI have this configured by default.

 For example:

 ```js